iamkhush/iamkhush.github.io/content/posts/postgres-understanding-the-wire-protocol.md

 ![Connection Phases between Client and PG server](/postgres/conn-phases.png)

 ### Startup Phase
-- Client opens connection by sending startup message.
+- Client opens connection by sending startup message ( See 1 in the figure above )
     - The structure of a startup message is as follows -

 |4 byte|4 bytes| |
 |---|---|---|
 | Length of message | Protocol Version | Message Data like username, database name etc
 - Server checks the message data from above and also its own config files, to determine the response, which can be one of the following -
-  - A success response (`AuthenticationOk`)
+  - A success response (`AuthenticationOk`) ( 3a in the figure )
-  - An error response (`ErrorResponse`)
+  - An error response (`ErrorResponse`) ( 3b in the figure )
   - Authentication related messages( like `AuthenticationMD5Password`)
   - Protocol negotiation response (`NegotiateProtocolVersion`)
-- If the response was `AuthenticationOk` then server sends some more messages, but the most important of them is `ReadyForQuery` message.
+- If the response was `AuthenticationOk` then server sends some more messages( 4 in the figure ), but the most important of them is `ReadyForQuery` message( 5 in the figure ).
 Once sent, the next phase (Normal phase) is initiated.
-- Interesting to note, server launches a new process for each client connection.
+- Server launches a new process for each client connection.
 - Also interestingly, other than the startup message, the message format is

 |1 byte|4 bytes| |